Ding-Group/CellUntangler/README.md

 * Euclidean, specified as e
 * Spherical space, specified as s
-* Stereographically projected sphere, specified as d
 * Hyperbolic with the Lorentz model, specified as h
-* Poincare, specified as p
 * Hyperbolic with the Lorentz model and the rotated hyperbolic wrapped normal distribution (RoWN), specified as r
-* Universal, specified as u

 To specifiy the dimension of the space, an integer is placed after the letter. *E.g.*, `e2` denotes the Euclidean space with a dimension of 2.